Writing like an ecosystem V2

 Tuesdays 6:30-8 pm EST, online

-The biotic world is characterized by diverse, fluid, porous, interspecies systems.
-How might our writing benefit from thinking like an ecosystem?
+The biotic world is characterized by diverse, fluid, porous, interconnected, interspecies systems.
+How might our writing benefit from thinking like/with/in conversation with an ecosystem?
 How might more-than-human elements (water, wind, willow…) intermix to form unexpected and meaningful collaborations?
 How might other mediums speak to, inform and transform our texts?
-How can our writing be less static, less linear?
-In this fun workshop, artists and writers of all experience levels are invited to experiment.
+How might our writing be less static, less linear?
+In this workshop, artists and writers of all experience levels are invited to experiment.
 We’ll wade into the porosity of language, the fluid boundaries between image and text.
 We’ll explore how different mediums speak to and through each other.
-This workshop aims to loosen our writing, while inviting us to engage differently with the biotic world by spending time with it.
-Participants will explore a range of prompts in a park, on a shoreline, along a trail wherever they live.
-We’ll share our reflections and creations in each virtual class.
+This workshop aims to loosen our writing, while inviting us to engage differently with the biotic world by spending time with it/her/them.

 Image credit: Image by rawpixel.com on Freepik with my alphabet riffs.